 I was so curious about and engulfed in my dreams, that it confused me that everyone else wasn’t.
 Mine were so interesting that I expected that when we went around other people, for everyone to be talking about what they had dreamt about the night before.
 I waited…eavesdropped on plenty of adult conversations…and it never happened.
 I played with my cousins day after day, and none of them ever said, “guess what I dreamt about last night”.
 It wasn’t long before I started to wonder whether other people had the types of dreams I did.
 I reasoned that they couldn’t be, because if they did, they’d definitely be talking about it.
 I would have recurring dreams sometimes, and eventually I realized that after I told my mother about the dream, I wouldn’t have it again.
 So, after the third night of having any dream I’d tell my mom about it, to get rid of it.
 In hindsight, perhaps those were specifically for her.

 Once I stepped onto my spiritual path, and began raising my consciousness the dreams came back, after having been absent for years.
+Then again they could’ve always been there, simply being ignored and misunderstood.
 Not only the past-life dreams, but the extremely “interesting” ones…only now I understand what’s happening and I’m able to interpret them correctly.
-My family isn’t in them anymore, however, I had one where I learned about a history my youngest son and I shared in another life.
-Instead I see memories of places like what would likely be Mesopotamia (Babylonia/Sumeria), Kemet, Asia, and Europe.
+My family members aren’t in them anymore.
+I suppose I exhausted all of those besides the one where I learned about a history my youngest son and I shared in another life back in 2012 when he was a little over a year old.
+Instead I see memories of places like what would likely be Sumeria, Kemet, Asia, and Europe.
 I’ve been hesitant to share these or any of my spiritual experiences however, because…well, I’m not sure why.
 I think I used to fear ridicule, people not believing me, or thinking I’m crazy.
 I guess I don’t care anymore.
 Perhaps I will make separate posts on specific dreams because they are pretty cool.
 Though the coolest one thus far I don’t think I’d ever share. (perhaps with with someone closest to me who’d understand…or care lol)

 I also don’t care to reveal many of my past lives because I’ve come to an inner knowing that these things are revealed to me for my own growth and understanding of myself, purpose, and perhaps karma.
 For example, there are many times that I will be naturally drawn to a particular person, or a certain practice will resonate with me.
 Then I will sometimes tap into a memory of myself engaging in that particular practice in another life.
 This has served me as a sort of confirmation and validation of my own intuition, or connection with my Higher Self, or Spirit.
 This has given me great confidence in that connection and allowed me to relax on my path with full faith that I’m being guided and will eventually get wherever it is I’m supposed to go and learn what I’m supposed to learn in this life.
 Judging by the course of my current path, I’m also thinking that I’m supposed to correct certain things I put into play or encouraged long ago.
 So, that’s what I see as the ultimate purpose in Spirit revealing these things to me, not necessarily for others to know in detail.
 Still I believe it can benefit others, perhaps in doubt of the reality of reincarnation to know that these things are possible.